moise-lang/npl/README.md

 The folder [examples/npl](https://github.com/jomifred/npl/tree/master/examples/npl) contains Java programs to illustrates its use.

 This language is used to implement the organisational platform for [Moise](http://moise.sf.net), called _ORA4MAS_, that is integrated into the [JaCaMo](http://jacamo.sf.net) project.

+Developed by Jomi F. Hubner, Rafael H. Bordini, and Olivier Boissier.